 Not a bad result, given many of them were long QSOs, not quick 59 contacts!
 The highlight had to be the contact with GB100GP who must have been very busy over the JOTA weekend.
 The team also demonstrated CW with an oscillator and helped to explain to the Scouts, Cubs and Beavers what the hobby was all about.

 SKARS are pleased to announce that it was the first club to have been allocated a CWC callsign – GB19TB (Trent Bridge) which will coincide with the Test Match there on 6 June.
 SKARS will activate the callsign from 10am to 10pm on HF, using SSB, CW and FT8 modes.

-The Calendar has now been updated with activities for the first 6 months of 2019.
+The Calendar has now been updated with activities for the rest of 2019.

 Meetings will be on 1st and 3rdFridays of each month, between 7:30 and 9:30.

 ·1st Friday meetings will be social events where members can have a general chat, use the club radio and bring their own kit / questions for others to help with or to tell us about.

 ·3rd Friday meetings will be talks on a variety of topics and the calendar will cover the next 6 months.
 Doors open at 7:30 for talk to commence at 8pm.